Our lawyers are litigating a range of cases involving marriage equality and discrimination against same-sex couples.

 Memo To States On Discrimination

-We distributed a memo to several states explaining that state governments should reject requests by government employees for exemptions to providing marriage licenses to same-sex couples.
-Americans United continues to offer pro bono representation to any governmental entity that is sued by a clerk because it will not allow that clerk to deny marriage licenses to same-sex couples.
+We sent a memo to several states explaining that state governments should reject requests by government employees for exemptions to providing marriage licenses to same-sex couples.
+Americans United continues to offer pro bono representation to any governmental entity that is sued by a clerk because it will not allow that clerk to use religion as an excuse deny marriage licenses to same-sex couples.

 Our memo to government officials (January 8, 2015)